13th INTERNATIONAL MEETING

 9:00 John Mantsch (USA) Complementary prefrontal cortical estrogen-glucocorticoid mechanisms regulate cocaine seeking

-9:30 Bernd Lenz (Germany) Longitudinal variations in sex hormones and their associations with alcohol use and related phenotypes
+9:30 Sabine Hoffmann (Germany) Longitudinal variations in sex hormones and their associations with alcohol use and related phenotypes

 10:00 Rajita Sinha (USA) Sex steroids and neuroactive steroids in alcohol and substance use disorders